 Filip Sośnicki, Michał Karpiński

 Entanglement swapping for generation of heralded time-frequency-entangled photon pairs

-Dashiell L. P. Vitullo, Michael G. Raymer, Brian J. Smith, Michał Karpiński, Lasse Mejling, Karsten Rottwitt
+Dashiell L. P. Vitullo, Michael G. Raymer, Brian J. Smith, Michał Karpiński, Lasse Mejling, Karsten Rottwitt,

 Currently there are no available positions in the project.
+The project is finished.

 We are located at the Ochota Campus of the University of Warsaw, in the interferometrically stable basement of the Geophysics Building (room 021A).

 We are a short tram ride from the centre of Warsaw.
 The Warsaw Chopin Airport is just a 20-minute bus ride away.
 On sunny days we escape the darkness of the lab to enjoy the adjacent Pole Mokotowskie Park.